 In 1926, a group of Jackson residents planted a rose garden in Ella Sharp Park as a memorial to the great Ella W. Sharp, donor of the over 500 acres that became the largest city park in Jackson.
 Several years later the rose became the official flower of Jackson and we became known as the Rose City.

-This park currently features an eighteen hole golf course, eighteen hole miniature golf course, golf practice and learning center, four tennis courts, two picnic shelters, rose garden, Carter’s Corner Play Structure, two lighted softball fields, three regular softball fields, ten soccer fields, four baseball fields, one basketball court, playground areas, cross country ski trails, and the Ella Sharp Museum, Hurst Planetarium and hosts the annual Hot Air Jubilee.
+This 563-acre park currently features an eighteen-hole Golf Course & Learning Center, eighteen-hole miniature golf course, four tennis courts, two picnic shelters, rose garden, Carter’s Corner Play Structure, two lighted softball fields, three regular softball fields, ten soccer fields, four baseball fields, one basketball court, playground areas, mountain biking trails, the Ella Sharp Museum, Hurst Planetarium and hosts the annual Hot Air Jubilee.

-- Ella Sharp Park's 18 hole miniaturized golf course holds fun for everyone.
-The mini course is open 7 days a week.
-Please call for Seasonal Hours @ 517-788-4696
+- Ella Sharp Park's 18-hole miniaturized golf course holds fun for everyone.
+The mini-course is open 7 days a week.
+Please call for seasonal hours at 517-788-4696

 Lighted Softball Fields

 - The park includes 2 full service fenced and lighted ball fields.
 Field #1 has a scorer's building while field #2 has a rain shelter.